in carbon credits or carbon credit projects

 managed investment scheme, the project promoter or your financial

-adviser must give you the product disclosure statement of the
+adviser must give you the PDS of the scheme.

 Be wary of calls or emails out of the blue offering you carbon